shihankanungo/shihankanungo.github.io/mop.md

 <summary><b>Analytic NT.
 Problem</b></summary>
   <img src="/images/mop16.png" width="700"/>
 </details>
 and then there was a bit of time for problems.
 The parity class was fun, too.
+It was taught by Andrew Gu.
+Channing presented a problem using <i>combination pizza hut and taco bell</i> flavor text (the colors were white red and yellow&mdash;the colors on a pizza and he said two colored edges were important cuz they were like combinations of two different colors).
 <br><br>
 We had an assembly at 8:30 in the morning.
 John spoke about the situation of MOP students posting things online about IMSA and in general the “protesting” and things like “Thm.
 (IMSA-MAA) 2+2=5  …  Proof omitted” being written on the whiteboard in the hall commons (1984 reference).
 He said many good things that I agree with; MOP students should not be making a fuss about this; and it’s up to the staff to deal with the situation.
 Also, the RC’s and IMSA staff are not our enemies (as some people seem to think).
 After the meeting, I talked to Kailua (who Leo made me kill in Mafia) about the situation; she seems to be thinking about the situation in a sensible way (like me and Leo).
 We also had storytime today; the main topic was college.
 There were a lot of very useful discussions; and a lot of advice from the MOP staff to the students.
 <br><br>